 For example a long spring bike ride when one hasn’t ridden since the prior summer.
 Or a weekend of yardwork.
 Or trying out the new YMCA stepper machine.
 DOMS typically occurs after engaging in an activity which requires muscular exertion in a manner which the body hasn’t done in a while.

 On a microscopic level strenuous exercise breaks down muscle fibers.
 And no, there is no benefit to working so hard that one gets DOMS.
 It would be better to ease into a new activity or routine gradually and prevent DOMS.

-Many known factors which help to speed overall workout recovery such as massage, icing, nutrition, rest) are near useless in alleviating DOMS.
+Many known factors which help to speed overall workout recovery such as massage, icing, nutrition, and rest, are near useless in alleviating DOMS.
 However there are some things we can do.

-- Train muscle groups more frequently, up to 3 days per week, with varying intensity, but limit maximal eccentric contractions to once every 7 to 10 days,
+- Frequency – train applicable muscle groups up to 3 days each week.
+With this it still would be good to limit maximal eccentric contractions to once every 7 to 10 days,

-- Branched chain amino acids (BCAA) dosing.
-Athletes may take BCAA for a variety of purposes, but for DOMS the protocol involves taking BCAA pre & post training.
-Some athletes also add Taurine, another amino acid, to their BCAA protocol,
+- BCAA* – Athletes often take Branched chain amino acids (BCAA), for a variety of purposes.
+For DOMS the protocol involves taking BCAA pre & post training.
+Some athletes also add Taurine (another amino acid) to their BCAA protocol,

-- Concentrated extract of tart cherry and/or blueberry skin extract (not juice) on training days.
-Do not take it with protein (at least 30 minutes away from protein),
+- Extracts – Concentrated extract of tart cherry and/or blueberry skin extract (not juice) on training days.
+Take it at least 30 minutes away from protein,

-Interactions: BCAA decrease the absorption of Levadopa, BCAA if used in conjunction with certain diabetes medications may make blood sugar go too low, corticosteroids (glucocorticoids) reduce the effect of BCAAs, and thyroid hormone medication slows the bodies breakdown of BCAA.
+*Interactions: BCAA decrease the absorption of Levadopa.
+BCAA if used in conjunction with certain diabetes medications may make blood sugar go too low.
+Corticosteroids (glucocorticoids) reduce the effect of BCAAs.
+Thyroid hormone medication slows the breakdown of BCAA.
 Check with your prescriber if you use these drugs.